juju/docs/src/en/charms-bundles.md

 It is not currently possible to declare a default space in the bundle for all application endpoints.
 The workaround is to list all endpoints explicitly.

-## Bundles and Charm Resources
+## Bundles and charm resources

-Charms can define [resources][charm-resources-docs]; bundles can be used to constrain those resources to specific revisions or to specify local paths to those resources.
-For example, the following charm's metadata.yaml file specifies a resource:
+Bundles support charm resources (see [Using resources][developer-resources]) through the use of the `resources` field.
+For example, consider the following charm's metadata.yaml file that specifies a resource:

 ```yaml
 name: example-charm